-Mono no aware - A Japanese term describing an awareness of the impermanence of the material world - 'the pathos of things'.
 The novelist Natsume Sōseki counted his morning trips to the toilet a great pleasure, "a physiological delight" he called it.
-And surely there could be no better place to savor this pleasure than a Japanese toilet where, surrounded by tranquil walls and finely grained wood, one looks out upon blue skies and green leaves.
+And surely there could be no better place to savour this pleasure than a Japanese toilet where, surrounded by tranquil walls and finely grained wood, one looks out upon blue skies and green leaves.

 In Praise of Shadows', Jun'ichirō Tanizaki, 1933.

-'Back to the land' 'I'll Take My Stand: The South and the Agrarian Tradition' was published in 1930 by the 'Southern Agrarians', 12 writers from the southern states of the USA.
-'I'll Take My Stand' was a manifesto for their movement; a critique of the rapid urbanisation and industrialisation of the early 20th Century, positing as an alternative a return to a more traditionally rural and local/regional culture and agrarian American values.
-In the same decade, in Germany, the volkisch movement combined sentimental patrotic interest in German folklore, local history and a 'backto-the-land' anti-urban populism with many parallels in the writings of William Morris.
-As it evolved, the movement combined Nietzschean individualism, the arcane and esoteric aspects of folkloric occultism, and, in some circles, elements of exclusionary ethnic nationalism.
+'Back to the land'

+'I'll Take My Stand: The South and the Agrarian Tradition' was published in 1930 by the 'Southern Agrarians, 12 writers from the southern states of the USA.
+'I'll Take a Stand' was a manifesto for their movement; a critique of the rapid urbanisation and industrialisation of the early 20th Century, positing as an alternative a return to a more traditionally rural and local/regional culture, and agrarian American values.

+In the same decade, in Germany, the volkisch movement combined sentimental patrotic interest in German folklore, local history and a 'back-tothe-land' anti-urban populism with many parallels in the writings of William Morris.
+As it evolved, the movement combined Nietzschean\ individualism, the arcane and esoteric aspects of folkloric occultism, and, in some circles, elements of exclusionary ethnic nationalism.